runwayml/learn/docs/tutorials/tutorial_p5_attngan.md

 ![AttnGan with P5.js with Runway, step 5](assets/images/tutorials/tutorial_p5_attngan/code.png)

 Next we'll want to run the code.
 The code can be found [at this link](https://github.com/runwayml/p5js/tree/master/AttnGAN).
-To run the code from terminal, `cd` into the folder and run `$ python -m SimpleHTTPServer 8001`  for python2  or  `python3 -m http.server 8001` if you are using python 3.
+To run the code from terminal, `cd` into the folder and run `$ python -m SimpleHTTPServer 8001`  for python 2  or  `python3 -m http.server 8001` if you are using python 3.
 Navigate to `localhost:8001` in your browser.
 Be sure to use the `8001` setting as python simple server will default to port 8000, which will conflict with RunwayML.

 ### Step 6

 Lets take a look at the code to get a sense of what's going on.
 The code will be in the `attngan.js` file inside of the root folder.

 # The Code in Detail (HTML):
 In your html, be sure to include the [p5.js library](https://p5js.org/download/), and the [p5.js DOM library](https://p5js.org/reference/#/libraries/p5.dom).
-In this example, I have also included [Bootstrap](https://getbootstrap.com/) (optional) to make the layout a nicer.
+In this example, I have also included [Bootstrap](https://getbootstrap.com/) (optional) to make the layout nicer.
 In the body of the `index.html` we've included a div with `id="input"`.
 We'll attach our text input box to this div in our sketch.

 # The Code in Detail (JS):
 We've commented the javascript code for your reference, but there are a few important parts to pay attention to.

 First, we'll define the url we'd like to post to.
-RunwayML expects post request to `/query` on port 8000.
+RunwayML expects post requests to `/query` on port 8000.

 ```js
 let url = 'http://localhost:8000/query';
 ```

-Next, we'll define a input field to allow the user to input some text in our interface.
+Next, we'll define an input field to allow the user to input some text in our interface.
 We'll use `createInput` from the p5.js DOM library.
 We'll give this input a position on the page, and a callback function `sendText`, which we'll define later in our code.
 We'll also add a `form-control` class to  make it look nice, and we'll set the parent to `input`.
 Setting the parent to `input` will attach our input form to the div with `id="input"` that we've defined in the html.
 This will give us more control of where the form is on the page.

 ```js
     //create a text input with P5 Dom Library